ociswap/oracle/README.md

 - `observations_stored() -> u16`: This interface returns the number of observations currently stored in the oracle.
 Once the limit is reached, the oldest observations are overwritted as needed.

-- `oldest_observation_timestamp() -> Option<u64>`: This interface returns the timestamp of the oldest observation, if any.
+- `oldest_observation_at() -> Option<u64>`: This interface returns the timestamp of the oldest observation, if any.
 It is useful for determining the earliest point in time for which the oracle has data.